Neil Coleta: Personal life

 Coleta graduated from Adamson University.
 In 2013, his car was hit by another vehicle along Commonwealth Avenue in Quezon City while he was on his way home.

 Coleta has a daughter with partner ChinKee Brice.

 Career

 Coleta started his career in showbiz industry in the Philippines in 2008 and later culminated in 2011.
 He debuted as a part of the cast of the TV5 show Lipgloss as Caloy Borongan.
 In 2011, he was later known for doing a television advertisement for Nestea which became publicly recalled by its audience.

 Since then, he had done several television projects with ABS-CBN.

 In 2012, Coleta starred the film I Do Bidoo Bidoo: Heto nAPO Sila! having a gay role.
 His work for the film garnered several reviews that made him winning the "New Movie Actor of the Year Award" from the 29th PMPC Star Awards for Movies in 2013.
 He was also nominated as "Movie Supporting Actor of the Year".

 In October 2024, he filed his candidacy for councilor in Dasmariñas, Cavite in the 2025 elections as an independent.
+He lost, placing 14th with 86,146 votes.